-The authority and expert trick is based on combining a convincing appearance with credible-sounding arguments that are not always true.
-This works especially well if we ourselves have no authority in the relevant field.
+The authority and the expert trick are based on combining a convincing appearance with credible-sounding arguments that are not always true.
+This works especially well if we have no authority in the relevant field.

 Knowledge is power?
 Yes!
 So in case of doubt, inform yourself!
 And that’s especially true when you encounter resistance.
 How real is the expert status if he refuses to prove the correctness of statements or if we want to inform ourselves?
 The alarm bells should ring!

 - Acquisition and use of titles.

 - Status symbols like expensive cars, luxury watches, etc.

 - The dentist or the wife of the dentist in advertising for tooth cream.